codeforpdx/PASS/docs/README.md

 npm run docs:clear
 ```

-This will clear all, but /docs/README.md from your branch.
+This will clear all, but /docs/README.md and /docs/ZXING_barcode.md from your branch.

 Linting and formatting for this project has also been setup using ESlint and Prettier.
 To lint your changes with ESLint, you can run: